Featured

 Nsasi, Authentically Plastic, Turkana - the core of ANTI-MASS collective

-We clearly see that queer liberation has been tied to spaces of queer enjoyment and pleasure.
-I think parties are a big part of that.
-It's not just about enjoyment, queer events are a form of resistance in itself.
+We clearly see that queer liberation is closely tied to spaces of queer enjoyment and pleasure.
+I think parties are a significant part of that.
+It's not just about enjoyment—queer events are, in themselves, a form of resistance.

 DeLovie Kwagala.jpeg